murugannagaraja781/Astroluna/error.md

 For more on this, please refer to https://docs.gradle.org/8.12/userguide/command_line_interface.html#sec:command_line_warnings in the Gradle documentation.

-BUILD FAILED in 27s
+BUILD FAILED in 29s
-42 actionable tasks: 9 executed, 33 up-to-date
+42 actionable tasks: 10 execut
-wohozo@wohozo android %